getargora/foundry/README.md

 - **Built-in Control Panel** – A modern and customizable UI template for managing users, settings, and services out of the box.
 - **SaaS-Ready** – Includes essential SaaS features like user authentication, roles & permissions, usage tracking, and more.
 - **Modern Stack** – Powered by PHP 8+, Slim 4 Framework, Twig templates, and Tabler UI for a clean frontend.
+- **Argora Spark API** – A dedicated, extensible API layer for advanced logic, automation, and integration beyond basic CRUD, ideal for smart provisioning and external system hooks.
 - **Extensible** – Designed to be extended with custom modules.

 ## 🛠️ Ideal For